 The Exotic Shorthair cat is the short-haired version of the Persian cat.
-The exotic is comparable to the Persian cat in many aspects, including the temperament, the shape of the nose, and flat face.
+This cat breed is comparable to the Persian cat in many aspects, including its temperament, the shape of the nose, and its flat face.

-This breed is the result of selective breeding using the best American short hairs and the best Persian long hairs.
-The Exotic Shorthair first appeared in the 1960s and became a very popular cat.
+This breed is the consequence of selective breeding using the best American short hairs and the best Persian long hairs.
+The Exotic Shorthair first appeared in the 1960s and became a beloved cat.

-The Exotic Shorthair has all the requirements of the Persian breed, except for the coat.
+The Exotic Shorthair has all the requirements of the Persian cat breed except for the coat.

-- Head: The head is oval, solid with a very broad skull.
+- Head: The head is oval, solid, and with a very broad skull.
 The forehead is round, and its cheeks are round and full, with a short muzzle.
 The nose is short and wide with a pronounced stop.
 The chin is strong, and the jaws powerful.

-- Ears: The ears are small, rounded at the tip, not too open at the base.
+- Ears: The ears are small, rounded at the tip, and not too open at the base.

 - Eyes: The eyes are large, round, and well separated, with pure and deep color.